emhaihsan/deeplearningai-courses/deep-learning-specialization/1-neural-networks-and-deep-learning/w2-neural-networks-basic/notes.md

 ### Logistic Regression Cost Function

-Certainly!
-Here's a summary of the provided transcript in 10 bullet points using LaTeX notation:

 1. Logistic regression model for training parameters \(W\) and \(B\).

    - \(\hat{Y} = \sigma(W^T X + B)\), where \(\sigma(Z)\) is the sigmoid function.